What is Randonauting?

 Shown below is a graph visualizing each of these point types.
 The graph shows a 20,000 x 20,000 meter area with a field of 1,000 randomly generated points.
 The darker blue areas are Attractors, and the lighter green areas are Voids.
 Each black dot is a Quantum Point.
 As you can see, there can be multiple attractors and voids of differing power, depending on relative density.

 Using the telegram bot, you can generate any of these point types and visit the location in the real world.
 Going further, you can create chains of any point type.
 Chains are when you generate a point, visit the location, reset your current location to that point, then generate another point to visit.
 Chains can be any length and can consist of any combination of point type.
 For example, you could go to an attractor, then from there go to a void, and then from there visit a quantum point.
 It’s unclear if there is any significant difference in visiting a single point type versus generating chains of points, but the idea is that by generating chains of points you are increasingly compounding the improbability of the experience.
-This is one of many areas open to experimentation.
+This is one of many areas open to exploration.

 Understanding Quantum Point Information

 Now that you know the primary point types that you can generate, let’s take a look at what a response from the Fatum Bot looks like and explore the information it gives about a point.
-Keep in mind this is version 3 of the bot, so the output information may differ in the future.
+Keep in mind this is version 3 of the Telegram bot, so the output information may differ in the future.

 - Type: This is the type of point generated.
 Types include pseudo(single pseudo-random point), quantum(single quantum random point), attractor(dense cluster of quantum points), and void(low density cluster of quantum points).